EricMontague/Flask-Chat-Server/api/dynamo_schema.md

 # DynamoDB Table Schemas

-Below are the schemas for the various tables in DynamoDB.
+Below are the schemas for the various tables in DynamoDB for this application.

 <br>